risinglightdb/risinglight/README.md

 Otherwise, see [Install, Run, and Develop RisingLight](docs/00-develop.md) for more information.
 We provide step-by-step guide on how to compile and run RisingLight from scratch.

+After successfully building RisingLight, you may import some data and run SQL queries.
+See [Running TPC-H Queries](docs/01-tpch.md).

 ## Documentation

 All documentation can be found in [docs](docs/) folder.
 At the same time, dev docs are also available in `make docs`